Debt Service Ratios | How To Calculate GDS And TDS

 Note: BFS individuals must be able to show that any taxes owed to the Canada Revenue Agency (CRA) are fully paid off before any mortgage commitment is issued.
 The lender will request a CRA Balance of Account Statement to confirm this.

-Casual / Contract / Partnership Income – Generally, a 2-year average is calculated as a combination of the above Bonus Income and/or Self-employed.
+Casual / Contract / Partnership Income—Generally, a 2-year average is calculated as a combination of the above Bonus Income and/or Self-Employment.

 Spousal/Child Support – Generally, rules vary between lenders.
 Still, for these types of payments, you must show 2 months’ deposit history in a bank account in your name alongside a completed separation agreement/affidavit.

-Canada Child Benefit (UCCB) – Rules will vary between lenders, but generally, only the federal portion can be used towards qualifying income for children under 12.
-You will need the annual statement, proof of birth certificate and 2 months’ deposit history into a bank account in your name.
+Canada Child Benefit (UCCB)—Rules will vary between lenders, but generally, only the federal portion can be used towards qualifying income for children under 12.
+You will need the annual statement, proof of birth certificate, and two months’ deposit history into a bank account in your name.

 Canada Pension Plan (CPP) – You can use this income to qualify for your mortgage.
 You will need the T4A for the past year and 2 months’ deposit history into a bank account in your name.

-Old Age Security (OAS) – You can use this income to qualify for your mortgage.
-You will need the T4A for the past year and 2 months’ deposit history into a bank account in your name.
+Old Age Security (OAS)—You can use this income to qualify for your mortgage.
+You will need the T4A for the past year and two months’ deposit history into a bank account in your name.

 Employer Specified Pension Plan (SPP) – You can use this income to qualify for your mortgage.
 You will need the pension statement for the past year and 2 months’ deposit history into a bank account in your name.

 Investment Income (RIF/LIF/LRSP/LIRA) – Rules will vary between lenders; however, depending on the type of investment, you could use this income.
-Generally taxable income Alongside, you’ll need 2 months’ deposit history into a bank account in your name.
-Additionally, you must show enough savings to receive the same payments over 5 to 10 years – or sometimes just over the mortgage term.
+Generally, taxable income Alongside, you’ll need 2 months’ deposit history into a bank account in your name.
+Additionally, you must show enough savings to receive similar payments over 5 to 10 years or sometimes just over the mortgage term.

 Final Thoughts

-Your GDS and TDS are one piece of the larger puzzle.
+Your GDS and TDS are one piece of the giant puzzle.
 At nesto, we have commission-free mortgage experts available to help guide you through this process.
-You don’t need to know what GDS or TDS stands for (gross debt services and total debt services) as much as how they can help you reach your goal of homeownership.
+You don’t need to know what GDS or TDS stands for (gross debt services and total debt services), but you should know how they can help you reach your goal of homeownership.

 Ready to get started?